IngridAtMicrosoft/DocsContent/singlesource/how-to/index.md

 # Windows Server How-To list

-This article is a curated list of things you would do with Windows Server.
 The following list is taken from the objective domain for the Windows Server 2016 MCSA Certification.

 08/25/2021: This is a starting point for all how-to articles to be developed for the Windows Server content overhaul.
 I will be adding items from the newest objective domain for the cert that is currently in development.

 ## Install Windows Servers in Host and Compute Environments